Please use information in this section as a resource for specific procedures or for tips to keep your pet safe and healthy.

 Preventing Food Allergies

-There is no way at this time to prevent food allergies all together, however there are things that you can do to minimize your dogs risk of food allergies.
+There is no way to prevent food allergies all together; however, there are things that you can do to minimize your dog’s risk of food allergies.

 Promote a healthy mucosal barrier.
 Malnutrition is the most common cause for a poor mucosal barrier.
 Ensuring that your dog or puppy receives proper nutrition and healthcare can reduce their risk of food allergies.

 Gastrointestinal upset (GI upset) includes vomiting, nausea, and diarrhea.
 Symptoms of GI upset can include anorexia (loss of interest in food), tender abdomen, and lethargy.
-It’s important for patients with GI upset to be treated quickly as life-threatening changes can develop quickly.
-If you are unsure of the urgency of your pets condition make sure you call your veterinarians office and discuss the symptoms with them.
+It’s important for patients with GI upset to be treated immediately as life-threatening changes can develop quickly.
+If you are unsure of the urgency of your pet’s condition, call your veterinarian’s office and discuss the symptoms with them.

-Self-limiting generally includes bouts of vomiting that include one or two episodes, a generally normal attitude, no diarrhea or other symptoms in general, and no abdominal pain.
-In these cases the general recommendation is resting their intestinal tract by not feeding anything from twelve to twenty four hours.
+Self-limiting generally includes bouts of vomiting that include one or two episodes, a generally normal attitude, no diarrhea or other symptoms, and no abdominal pain.
+In these cases, the general recommendation is resting their intestinal tract by not feeding anything for 12 to 24 hours.
 Start by feeding small meals of a bland diet as recommended by your veterinarian.
-Once your pet has been eating without vomiting for a couple days you can begin to transition them back to their regular diet.
+Once your pet has been eating without vomiting for a couple of days, you can begin to transition them back to their regular diet.
 Take about a week: gradually remove relative amounts of the bland diet and replace them with the regular food.
-If the vomiting reoccurs, have your animal seen immediately by a veterinarian.
+If the vomiting recurs, have your pet seen immediately by a veterinarian.

 The severity of your pet’s diarrhea will aid the veterinarian to determine the initial course of treatment.
 A fecal sample is often needed to help determine the cause of diarrhea and ensure the appropriate treatment.
 Sometimes oral medications are all that is needed to treat your pet, however in some severe cases hospitalization may be required with IV fluids and IV antibiotics.

-The best thing you can do to prevent tartar build up is brush your pets teeth.
+We see problems related to dental disease every day.
+The best thing you can do to prevent tartar build up is brush to your pet’s teeth.
 Much like people, pets can benefit from daily brushing.

-If your pet is not cooperative for brushing it’s best to work with them slowly and make sure it stays a positive experience.
-We also recommend chews called CET chews, these are specially treated cow hide treats that help break up the tartar when your pet chews on them.
+We also recommend CET chews, which are specially treated cow hide treats that help break up the tartar when your pet chews them.
 Your pet should never be given a chew and left unattended.
 They are also available in a vegan form for special order.

-Lastly there are water additive products and oral rinses available that contain the same enzyme to help break down tartar.
-Because there is no phsyical debridement of the tartar this is not as effective as brushing or the chews but is better than doing nothing and makes a great final step to a well-rounded home dental care routine.
-If you have any questions or need help with developing a routine in your home please schedule and appointment with one of our technical staff.
+Finally, there are water additive products and oral rinses that contain the enzyme that helps break down tartar.
+While not as effective as brushing or the chews, it makes a great final step to a well-rounded home dental care routine.
+If you have questions or need to make an appointment, please call us at (703) 327-0909 or schedule one online!

-Respiratory issues in your pet can be very scary and for good reason should be taken very seriously.
-If you believe your pet is experiencing respiratory problems it’s best to have them examined by a veterinarian as soon as possible.
-Early treatment is often key to prevent progression of symptoms.
+Respiratory issues in your pet can be very scary and should be taken seriously.
+If you believe your pet is experiencing respiratory problems, take him or her to a veterinarian as soon as possible.
+Early treatment is key to preventing the progression of symptoms.

 Lower respiratory issues are usually associated with some type of coughing.
-This coughing can be dry, produce mucous, or sound somewhat muffled.
-Along with the lower, you could also have upper respiratory symptoms such as sneezing, nasal or eye discharge, whistling or wheezing noises produced while breathing, and/or swelling to the nose or face.
+This coughing can be dry, produce mucous or sound somewhat muffled.
+Your pet could also have upper respiratory symptoms such as sneezing, nasal or eye discharge, whistling or wheezing noises produced while breathing, and/or swelling to the nose or face.

 The most common causes of upper respiratory issues are generally viral.
-Some of the most common viruses in dogs are kennel cough (bordetella), distemper, or parainfluenza.
-In cats the most common viral causes include Feline Herpes Virus or Calicivirus
+Viruses in dogs are kennel cough (bordetella), distemper, or parainfluenza.
+In cats the most common viral causes include Feline Herpes Virus or calicivirus.

-Your veterinarian will start with a physical exam to include listening to your pet’s lungs as well as their heart.
-In some cases radiographs will be needed to assess the clarity of your pet’s lungs.
+See a veterinarian if your pet coughs frequently, especially if he or she has other symptoms, such as discharge from the eyes and/or nose, vomiting, diarrhea or lethargy.
+Your veterinarian will listen to your pet’s lungs and heart.
+In some cases, radiographs will be needed to assess the clarity of your pet’s lungs.
 Your vet will then decide the best course of treatment for your pet.
 Further diagnostics may be indicated to determine the cause of respiratory issues.

 - Cyanosis – This occurs when the dog’s blood cannot carry oxygen effectively.
 A blue or purple coloration of the gums, lips and tongue are symptoms of cyanosis and require emergency care.

-- Fast Shallow Breathing – Just as when we exercise this is a normal way for the dog to bring more oxygen into their body, however if it occurs without cause (physical excertion) it could be a serious symptom of respiratory distress.
+- Fast Shallow Breathing – This is a normal way for dogs to bring more oxygen into their bodies; however, if it occurs without cause (physical exertion) it could be a serious symptom of respiratory distress.

-- Open mouthed breathing – Cats do not pant like dogs and open mouthed breathing is a sign that our cat is not getting enough oxygen.
+- Open-mouthed breathing – Cats do not pant like dogs and open-mouthed breathing is a sign that your cat is not getting enough oxygen.

-- Cyanosis – Just like in dogs cyanosis occurs when oxygen is not carried in the blood effectively.
+- Cyanosis – Cyanosis occurs when oxygen is not carried in the blood effectively.
 Blue or purple tint to the lips, tongue or gums of your cat are symptoms of cyanosis.

 - Increased Respiratory Rate and Effort – If these symptoms occur without cause your cat should be seen by a veterinarian.

-- Wheezing – Acute changes in the sound of your cats breathing should be noted and wheezing should be brought to the attention of a veterinarian.
+- Wheezing – Acute changes in the sound of your cat’s breathing or wheezing should be brought to the attention of your veterinarian.

-Do you have questions about animal health, medications, therapies, surgery, behavior, or safety?
+Do you have questions about animal health, medications, therapies, surgery, behavior or safety?
 Did we suggest you visit this site to learn more about a health issue concerning your pet?
-This information, provided by Veterinary Information Network© is designed to educate clients in better understanding their pets’ health.
-To search the database please click on the link provided below:
+This information is provided by Veterinary Information Network© to educate clients in better understanding their pets’ health.
+To search the database please click this link: